standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 It is important to understand the relationship between models defined in CIMPL and IGs created from those models.

-The state-of-practice for HL7 FHIR IGs is still evolving,but currently, most IGs are developed by separate groups and define their own data models, as follows:
+The state-of-practice for HL7 FHIR IGs is still evolving, but currently, most IGs are developed by separate groups and define their own data models, as follows:

 ![Typical data model IG relationship](img_cimpl/typical-data-model-ig-relationship.png)